Apex Clubs of Australia

-The Association of Apex Clubs of Australia is an Australia-wide association of autonomous clubs dedicated to fellowship, self-improvement, and community service, similar to other service clubs such as Lions International but with a younger membership (18–40).
-Apex organizes a range of activities such as public speaking and debating competitions, ute musters, and B&S balls.
+The Association of Apex Clubs of Australia is an Australia-wide association of autonomous clubs dedicated to fellowship, self-improvement, and community service, similar to other service clubs such as Lions International but with a younger membership (18–45).
+Apex organises a range of activities such as public speaking and debating competitions, ute musters, and Bachelor and Spinster Balls.
 Members call themselves "Apexians".

 History

 Apex had its beginnings in Geelong, Victoria in December 1930 with the formation of the "Geelong Young Business Men's Club" by architects Ewen Laird, Langham Proud and John Buchan with the support of the local chapter of Rotary International, the mayor of Geelong, and the Geelong Advertiser.

 Although Rotary has no formal connection with Apex, it figures in the club's formation, as Buchan's father was a Rotarian, and the three friends might have joined but for that organisation's rule of no two members in the same profession.

-This was the time of the Great Depression in Australia, when there was a great need for service-oriented men to work together, and the club soon boasted of 60 members.
-On 10 March 1931 they adopted the name "Apex" with the triangular badge symbolizing the club's three ideals: Service, Citizenship, and Fellowship.
+This was the time of the Great Depression in Australia, when there was a great need for service-oriented men to work together, and the club soon had 60 members.
+On 10 March 1931 they adopted the name "Apex" with the triangular badge symbolizing the club's three ideals: service, citizenship and fellowship.
 That day has since been recognised as the birth of the organisation.
 Within a few months a club was formed in Ballarat, with assistance from Rotary.
 Bendigo followed, then Camperdown, Albury, Warrnambool, Wagga, Launceston and Orange.
 By the start of the Second World War there were 41 clubs scattered across Australia, from Perth to Brisbane.

-Each year conventions were held, both at region level and Association-wide, where apart from socializing and attendance at workshops and speeches, decisions affecting all clubs were voted on.
+Each year conventions were held, both at region level and association-wide, where apart from socializing and attendance at workshops and speeches, decisions affecting all clubs were voted on.

-In 1958 a move was made to found Apex clubs overseas, and to that end the word "National" was dropped from the association's and "National President" became "President of the Association", and "National Council" became "Executive Council".
+In 1958 a move was made to found Apex clubs overseas, and to that end the word "National" was dropped from the associations, "National President" became "President of the Association", and "National Council" became "Executive Council".

 Projects and causes adopted by the Association include: